 Enabling The Ultimate Cinema Away From Cinema Experience

-What if the ultimate cinema package was extended help equip and fit-out your home cinema room?
+What if the ultimate cinema package was extended to help equip and fit-out your home cinema room?
 We’re talking furnishings, decorating, technology, the whole 9 yards?
 After all, we want to have the ultimate cinema away from cinema experience right?
 This could give us the best of both worlds.

 What would it take to enable that change?
 How will technology, strategic partnerships and the cinema commercial funnel need to change to help make this a reality?
 Is this idea really that far fetched?
 Collaborations outside of the Film Industry are already taking place between companies like IKEA and Sonos.
-As part of a strategic partnership, they have challenged the conventions of the norm and introduce an integrated Sonos audio to home furnishings.
+As part of a strategic partnership, they have challenged the conventions of the norm and introduced an integrated Sonos audio to home furnishings.
 This is part of their SYMFONISK collection.

 Customer Selected VIP Packages